 Pension plans undergo actuarial valuations at least once every three years.
 A valuation of the Staff Pension Plan was most recently completed in 2020, for the period ending December 31, 2019.
-The next actuarial valuation will be undertaken in 2023.
+The next actuarial valuation, for the period ending December 31, 2022, has been underway in 2023.

-VALUATION RESULTS: FOR THE PERIOD ENDED DECEMBER 31, 2019 GOING CONCERN VALUATION SOLVENCY VALUATION Assumes the Plan will continue to exist Allows to determine the appropriate contribution rate for the following three years Contribution rates had been stable since 2011 Assumes the Plan is terminated on the valuation date Required under BC pension legislation Actuarial surplus: Assets-liabilities 45,732 Solvency deficiency: Assets-liabilities Expressed in \$000's (87,417) Funded ratio: Assets / liabilities 117% Solvency ratio: Assets / liabilities 78%
+VALUATION RESULTS: FOR THE PERIOD ENDED DECEMBER 31, 2019 GOING CONCERN VALUATION SOLVENCY VALUATION Assumes the Plan will continue to exist Allows to determine the appropriate contribution rate for the following three years Contribution rates had been stable since 2011 Assumes the Plan is terminated on the valuation date Required under BC pension legislation Actuarial surplus: Assets-liabilities 45,732 Solvency deficiency: Assets-liabilities Expressed in \$000's (87,417) Funded ratio: Assets / liabilities117% Solvency ratio: Assets / liabilities 78%